JAlcocerT/JAlcocerT/content/blog/biz-web-moto.md

 npm run dev -- --host 0.0.0.0 --port 4321 #http://192.168.1.11:4321/ #useful to see from your phone how it looks
 ```

+> With the second command, you will be able to see how the website looks from your phone, if its connected to the same wifi as your laptop

 This is required to check that its all ready for static hosting:

 ```sh